-To comply with ASME, UL 726 or Canadian requirements, an additional high temperature limit is needed.
+If installation is to comply with ASME, UL 726 or Canadian requirements, an additional high temperature limit is needed.
 Consult local inspector.
-Install the secondary control in the supply piping between boiler and isolation valve.
-Set the control to a minimum of 20°F above the set point of the combination control.

-The maximum allowable set point is 220°F.
+Install control in supply piping between boiler and isolation valve.
+Set control to a minimum of 20°F above set point of combination control.
+Maximum allowable set point is 220°F. Wire control as shown on wiring diagram.